rajeevphysics/Obsidian-MathMatter/Notes/Magnatism/Properties of Magnetism.md

 ---

-> 📚 Like this note?
-[Star the GitHub repo](https://github.com/rajeevphysics/Thinkbook) to support the project and help others discover it!
+📂 Want to see more structured notes like these?
+Help grow the project by [starring Math & Matter on GitHub](https://github.com/rajeevphysics/Obsidan-MathMatter).

 ---